old-yan/CP-template/GRAPH/BFS.md

 go from 3 -> 5
 go from 5 -> 6
 0 -> 3 -> 5 -> 6

+test path count:
+min dis from 0 to 3:2
+path count:2

 test solver:
 min dis from 0 to 0:0